 2. San Juan, Puerto Rico

-Why now: No passport needed.
-February temps sit at a perfect 80°F. And because it's technically domestic, flights are often cheaper than you'd expect.
+No passport needed, February temps sit at a perfect 80 degrees, and because it's technically domestic, flights are often cheaper than you'd expect.

-The play: Old San Juan is walkable and free.
-The colonial architecture, El Morro fortress, and street art scene don't cost a dime.
-Grab a guesthouse in Condado for $70-$100/night and eat mofongo at a local fonda for $8.
+Old San Juan is walkable and basically free.
+The colonial architecture, El Morro fortress, and street art scene don't cost a thing.
+Grab a guesthouse in Condado for $70-$100 a night and eat mofongo at a local fonda for eight bucks.
+With flights running $100-$180 round-trip from major hubs, you're looking at a weekend total of $240-$280.

 3. New Orleans, Louisiana